RachM/thesis/NumberPartitioning/README.md

 calculateNCD.sh:
   - Shell script for calculating the NCD between instances
   - Assumes:
-    - saveAtspAsBinary has been run
+    - saveAsBinary has been run
     - suitable compressors are on the file system

 compareDjToNCD.m: